marick/mockery_extras/stubbing_complex_structures.md

     do: Keyword.fetch!(history, step_name)
 ```

-This getter had to be hardcoded, but it'll be used later to simplify
+This getter had to be written manually, but it'll be used later to simplify
 client and test code.

-It happens that two keys are almost certainly going to be present in all variants:
+Despite what I wrote two paragraphs ago, it happens that two keys are
+almost certainly going to be present in all variants:

 * The `repo_setup` key has the result of the very first step.
 That step
   inserts all examples that the current example depends on.
 It is the